-Can you make money from Ethereum?
+Can you make money investing in Ethereum?
 Recent price rises have seen ‘ether’ that powers Ethereum increase to all time highs, more than doubling in value in February 2017 and quadrupling between then and May in the same year.

 Ethereum seems set to rise in value as more and more investors become aware of this latest digital currency.

 Ether is a digital currency similar to the the more familiar and mainstream Bitcoin.
-More and more people are buying Ether with the hope that it will see value increases similar to Bitcoin’s stratospheric rise to a 2017 peak of over $4000 per Bitcoin
+More and more people are buying Ether with the hope that it will see value increases similar to Bitcoin’s stratospheric rise to a 2017 peak of nearly $20,000 per Bitcoin.

 What Exactly is Ethereum?

 What is Ethereum?
 Before you understand how to invest, you need to understand what it is, right?

 If you like computer jargon, you’ll love the definitions floating around the inter-web just now.

 However if you’re a ‘normie’ like me, you won’t have a clue what any of the computer-speaking people are on about.

 So here’s my easy to understand guide on what Ethereum is.